ory/sdk/clients/client/dart/doc/V0alpha2Api.md

 var api_instance = new V0alpha2Api();
-var id = id_example; // String | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). var cookie = cookie_example; // String | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here.
+var id = id_example; // String | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). var cookie = cookie_example; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.

 try {
     var result = api_instance.getSelfServiceLoginFlow(id, cookie);